transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 What does this mean?
 Well, since we already have **ɔ ≡ —(τ)** as the base case, here we also find out that no matter how hard we try, due to the inherent limitations of our representations of making distinctions in the inherently limited representations of This (τ), we won't get anywhere, as the result is simply ɔ.

 This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing τ is thus simply ɔ.
 In other words, no matter how hard we try to define nothingness (ɔ) through representations of direct experience (τ), due to The Gap (—), we won’t get anywhere concrete, as the result is simply ɔ.

+This is also rather technical, yet important.
+In simpler terms, yet still nuanced, this is saying that:

+* Trying to define absolute darkness by describing different kinds of light will never *capture* darkness itself.
+* It's like creating a museum of 2,000 light fixtures to help someone understand the nature of complete darkness.
+No matter how many types of light we display, analyze their shadows, or measure their wavelengths, we haven't actually represented darkness itself; we've just created elaborate structures around what darkness is not.
+* We could add another 2,000 light fixtures, from gentle candles to powerful lasers, and it wouldn't bring us any closer to capturing darkness itself.
+* After all this elaborate illumination, what do we *truly* know *of* absolute darkness?
+Nothing.
+That is, ɔ.
+Because the absence of all light (ɔ) can't be captured by any configuration of lights (representations of τ).

 This recursive loop is not a failure but a direct revelation: a formal expression of the emptiness of emptiness, of Nāgārjuna's śūnyatā-śūnyatā.
 This sequence demonstrates how representation cannot capture nothingness nor reality; it can only point toward it.